michigan-musicer/bis/public/md/main/main-observations.md

 *All observations my own.
 This is provided to attempt to condense some of the findings from this project.*

 *I am not a mental health professional, nor am I specialized in psychology in any way or otherwise qualified to give medical advice.
-I encourage you to draw your own conclusions - in particular, if you are an expert in this area, do please reach out and give me your opinion if you're interested!*
+I encourage you to draw your own conclusions - in particular, if you are an expert in this area, please reach out and give me your opinion if you're interested!*